klin50/klin50/35_mxrobbotto/app/README.md

 # Story Posting Website

-This project is a simple website built using Flask where users can register, log in, and post stories.
-User data and stories are stored in JSON files.
+This project is a simple website built using Flask where users can register, log in, post, and edit stories.
+User data and stories are stored in an SQLite database.

 ## Features
 - User registration
 - User login
 - Posting stories
+- Editing stories
 - Viewing stories

 ## Requirements
 - Python 3.x
 - Flask
+- SQLite3

 ## Setup
 1. Clone the repository: